eatthinkdu/eatthinkdu.github.io/_posts/2015-05-18-around-the-world.md

 <p>It's about a mindset that always says "Anything can happen", and moments where you take the risks you normally wouldn't.
 It's about finding who you are, changing who you are, and loving who you are in a completely new environment where you aren't distracted by everday stresses or held back familiarity.</p>

 <h3>And that's how the grand plan was hatched.</h3>
 <p>Thanks to MISTI at MIT, I was able to make this trip a reality.
 I'll be out of country for a total of 6 months, starting in Cape Town, South Africa for 3 months teaching at an awesome startup called <a href="http://ixperience.co.za">iXperience</a>, and ending in Asia.
-Plans are tentative once I leave Cape Town, and I'll probably be planning stuff on the fly when I get to China in August.</p>
+I'll be a mentor for the Service Leadership Program with the MIT China Development Initiative in Hangzhou, China at Zhejiang University in August, and then will either be working or travelling throughout China until November.</p>

 <h3>So here's to adventure.</h3>

 <p>Here's to breaking through barriers, breaking down boundaries, and breaking out of the boxes we put ourselves in.
-To late nights, new soul mates, friends to call family, crazy nights we can't remember, bad decisions that turn into great stories, losing our breath, getting our breath taken away, cheesy quotes, drunken toasts, food that tastes so good we wish it never existed, chasing views, trying everything once, constantly learning, and finally, missing home but finding a new one in the process.</p>
+To late nights, new soul mates, friends to call family.
+To crazy nights we can't remember, bad decisions that turn into great stories, drunken toasts.
+To losing our breath, getting our breath taken away, cheesy quotes, chasing views, constantly learning.
+To food that tastes so good we wish it never existed, trying everything once, embracing and welcoming the unknown.</p>

+<h3>Above all, here's to missing home, because there's no place like it, but finding a new, unexpected one in the process.</h3>